TechDocsStudio/biel-docs/docs/integrations/mcp-server.md

 The MCP server provides a hosted Retrieval-Augmented Generation (RAG) layer that connects AI tools directly to your indexed documentation.
-This enables context-aware code completions, accurate technical answers, and intelligent suggestions based on your actual documentation—all without leaving your IDE.
+This enables context-aware code completions, accurate technical answers, and intelligent suggestions based on your actual documentation.
+All without leaving your IDE.

 ## How it works